sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 - To reduce Boolean expressions, use {func}`as_set
   <sympy.logic.boolalg.Boolean.as_set>`

-Here is a simple example of reducing a system of inequalities for a single variable algebraically. {func}`~.reduce_inequalities` accepts a list or tuple of inequalities to be reduced as a system:
+Here is an example of reducing a system of inequalities for a single variable algebraically. {func}`~.reduce_inequalities` accepts a list or tuple of inequalities to be reduced as a system:

 ```py